Here is a helpful list of the very best things to do in Italy with kids.

 In a world where we are used to buying mass-produced stuff, Italy offers you the fantastic opportunity to introduce your kids to the work of real craftsmen and artisans.

 Home to centuries-old craft traditions, Italy is a fertile ground to discover beautiful one-off items and to learn the intriguing history behind them.
 From the glassmaking island of Murano and the lacemaking island of Burano in the Venetian Lagoon to the pottery towns of the Veneto, Tuscany, Umbria, and Sicily, you can find anything and everything handmade in between.

 Italy is also worldwide famous for its jewellery.
 Cities like Vicenza, Valenza, and Arezzo preserve jewellery-making traditions going back centuries.
 Volterra in Tuscany is known as heaven for lovers of hand-carved cameos.
 Fabriano in the Marche has centuries-old papermaking traditions.
 Naples is the city where the best Nativity scenes are made.
 Florence is notable for its leather goods and handmade paper.
 In Venice, you will find lavish masks allowing you to take home with you a piece of the spirit of Carnival.

-One of my personal pleasures in Italy was to explore the shops of local artisans in the towns and cities we visited as well the stalls they set up during events and craft fairs, I loved browsing their stalls.
+One of my personal pleasures in Italy was exploring the shops of local artisans in the towns and cities we visited.
+During events and craft fairs, I loved browsing their stalls.